la2050/archive/_projects/2013/los-angeles-review-of-books.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F22625%252Fdisplay%252Flarb_logo.jpg=c570x385
 maker_answers:
+  description1: >-
+    We have already partially succeeded in bringing a sense of community to the cultural life of L.A. in a new way.
+We are training a new generation in the lost art of editing.
+We have built something the literary, artistic, & intellectual community is proud to be associated with, & proud to have represent them.
+We have received extravagant praise from the larger literary community.
+The New Yorker called us “an instant jewel of the internet,” Pico Iyer said we are “like 1000 angels descending,” Salman Rushdie claims ours was the best piece of criticism written about his work, & writers Jon Robin Baitz & Michael Tolkin call LARB “the best literary magazine in the country.”
+But more importantly the best writers in the country want to write for us, & continue to come to us not only from all over L.A.
+County, but also from New York, Boston, the Midwest, the West, & overseas.
+We have achieved the status of a major voice in the cultural conversation in a remarkably short time.
+We have been recognized by the publishing industry in Publisher’s Weekly, the business community in Forbes, & the academic community in Chronicle of Higher Education, & many other venues.
+The accolades are based on our daily achievements in bringing forth smart, dynamic, beautifully written, carefully curated, edited, & fact-checked essays, reviews and interviews and the conversations that develop about them on the website.
+Primarily, in other words, our site is our achievement, an ever-growing, intelligently interlinked conversation on literature, art, music, film, TV, politics, new media, & the rest of our shared culture.
+We have succeeded in bringing together writers from around the world, bringing together new writers with top professionals, writers from a wide variety of different cultural worlds: literary fiction, SF, fantasy, mystery, thriller & other genres; the commercial publishing world & the nonprofit & academic worlds; the big presses and the small and the self-published; artists, architects, sociologists, medical researchers, musicians, filmmakers,
+    scientists, & TV writers; & all of these from across a broad array of the immigrant communities that define L.A.
+We cover a much wider range of texts, genres, media, & topics than the traditional periodicals in this field, reflective of the less hierarchical, less tradition-bound culture of Los Angeles.
+While the other arts have enjoyed national prominence, literature & criticism have lagged.
+We feel we have succeeded in making people (including the New York publishing world) understand the importance, diversity, and vibrancy of the literary culture of this, the largest book market in the world, & in making the perspective of L.A. writers we provide part of the necessary reading for publishing professionals around the world.
+Our pieces are reprinted by Salon, Daily Beast, & publications in Brazil, Germany & elsewhere.
+And we have managed to begin working toward sustainability, increasing our income significantly.
   success: >-
     There are 5 central measurements we use to assess how we are doing.
 (1) We will measure our readership.
 Although our most engaged readers are in L.A.,